AlfuraydiO/web-restclient/README.md

 # Web REST Client

-A simple, lightweight, and modern web-based REST client built with Quarkus, htmx, and the Java HTTP Client.
+A simple, lightweight web-based REST client built with Quarkus, htmx, and the Java HTTP Client.
 This article sheds more light on its purpose https://oalfuraydi.sa/blog/building-a-modern-web-testing-platform-for-remote-teams .
 ## Tech Stack